MinhHung7/NLP_Tutorials/Naive_Bayes_Classifier_Algorithm/note.md

 ## Thực hành
 Sử dụng datasets spam.csv để áp dụng thuật toán vào phân loại email liệu rằng một email có là spam hay không
+## Exercise
+Use wine dataset from sklearn.datasets to classify wines into 3 categories.
+Load the dataset and split it into test and train.
+After that train the model using Gaussian and Multinominal classifier and post which model performs better.
+Use the trained model to perform some predictions on test data.